11Rachelle11/convulted_text_based_game_adventure_with_PYTHON/README.md

-# convulted_text_based_game_adventure_with_PYTHON
+# Text Based Adventure
-when functions are variables and functions make functions and interfaces probably should have made an appearance
+when functions are variables and functions make functions and you can add your own methods to existing objects and interfaces probably should have made an appearance